How Much Do You Want Freedom?

-This Fourth of July week, worshiping in the Meetinghouse was amazing, especially since the whole service was a tribute to our servicemen and women who fought in World War II 70 years ago!
-I couldn’t help but wonder ‘Is this the pew where George Washington sat?’
-My mind imagined that Sunday when so many of the parishioners were coming for spiritual sustenance before embarking on a journey from which they might never return.
+As I worship in our Meetinghouse this Fourth of July weekend, I can’t help but wonder ‘Is this the pew where George Washington sat?’
+My mind imagines that Sunday when so many of the parishioners were coming for spiritual sustenance before embarking on a journey from which they might never return.
 Were they excited?
 Were they exhilarated?
 They were going to fight for freedom!
 And they were willing to lay down their lives for freedom if that were required.

 St. Paul wrote, “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery… You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the sinful nature; rather, serve one another in love.”
 (Galatians 5.1, 13)